dragomirradev/nlp_tutorials/README.md

 So far we assumed that words are atomic type, i.e. has no meaning!
 While that's not the case!
 How can we create a vector space that vectors actually represent meaning?

+Another problem with VSM is that it has too many features!
+(Typical corpus of english words will have 50K unique words!)

+### SVD based model
+The idea is to conside the word-document matrix or co-occourance matrix and perform an SVD and use the enough number of principle components that describes the matrix.
+Then the components are the lower dimenstional representation of the words.
+These models existed, but were too slow.
+Google's word2vec uses an iterative approach.

 ### Continuous bag of words model (CBOW)